James Fox: Best UFO Photo? James Fox on Calvine & Cover-Ups | DSH #1531

 And there's talks of other ones.

-So they so they it's really funny actually because uh tell your audience so so David Grush goes on on Joe Rogan right after the congressional hearings.
+tell your audience.
+So David Grush goes on Joe Rogan right after the congressional hearings.

-I don't know a couple months after the congressional hearings.
+I don't know, a couple of months after the congressional hearings.
+Excuse me.

 And